VectorMethods

 Pull media in from cloud storage patterns that fit the way archive, security, or streaming teams already manage assets.

-Prompt execution flows
+Extraction execution flows

 Exports and notifications